-Depression and Opioids
+Depression And Opioids

 The Link Between Depression and Opioids

-America’s Opioid crisis has affected millions on American families.
+America’s Opioid crisis has affected millions of American families.
 Each day, more than 130 Americans fatally overdose on an Opioid.
 The ones who do not fatally overdose often succumb to painful emotional and psychological withdrawals once they wean themselves off the substance.
 Because of increasing Opioid awareness campaigns and literature, people are become more aware of the damage of abusing prescription Opioids.
-In particular, there is a growing awareness of link between depression and opioids.
+In particular, there is a growing awareness of the link between depression and opioids.

 New literature furthers the connection between depression and prescription Opioids.
 The Journal of General Internal Medicine notes patients taking prescription Opioids for an extended amount of time are more likely to suffer depression.
 Therefore, people battling years of Opioid abuse—both prescription and illicit (Heroin, Fentanyl) endure the highest level of depressive episodes.
 To add to this, a St. Louis University study added, “10% of 100,000 patients developed depression after a month of taking meds.”
 Lastly, another study confirmed “a 1% increase in state-level depression diagnoses associated with a 26% increase in Opioid analgesic-related deaths.”
 These findings are surprising yet realistic, due to an Opioid’s highly addictive and euphoric-inducing qualities.

 Co-occurring disorders and opioid use often go hand-in-hand.
 Examples of co-occurring disorders are emotional, physical and mental conditions, such as depression, anxiety, or health conditions directly involved with drug and alcohol dependence.
 In the example of chronic pain and a patient taking a prescription opioid, they may develop a tolerance to the drug as they realize the drug makes them feel good.
 They may also feel encouraged to continue to abuse the pill as it helps them cope with chronic pain.